Deep Kernel Representation for Image Reconstruction in PET: Abstract

 \section{Abstract}

 Image reconstruction for positron emission tomography (PET) is challenging because of the ill-conditioned tomographic problem and low counting statistics.
 Kernel methods address this challenge by using kernel representation to incorporate image prior information in the forward model of iterative PET image reconstruction.
-Existing kernel methods construct the kernels commonly using an empirical process, which may lead to suboptimal performance.
+Existing kernel methods construct the kernels commonly using an empirical process, which may lead to \txtb{unsatisfactory} performance.
 In this paper, we describe the equivalence between the kernel representation and a trainable neural network model.
-A deep kernel method is proposed by exploiting deep neural networks to enable an automated learning of an optimized kernel model.
-The proposed method is directly applicable to single subjects.
-The training process utilizes available image prior data to seek the best way to form a set of robust kernels optimally rather than empirically.
-The results from computer simulations and a real patient dataset demonstrate that the proposed deep kernel method can outperform existing kernel method and neural network method for dynamic PET image reconstruction.
+A deep kernel method is then proposed by exploiting a deep neural network to enable automated learning of an \txtb{improved} kernel model and is directly applicable to single subjects \txtb{in dynamic PET}.
+The training process utilizes available image prior data to form a set of robust kernels \txtb{in an optimized way} rather than empirically.
+The results from computer simulations and a real patient dataset demonstrate that the proposed deep kernel method can outperform the existing kernel method and neural network method for dynamic PET image reconstruction.